Skip to content

 • Sessions — lost sessions mean users re-login; acceptable.

-• Uploads — the file_storage module's local backend is ephemeral.
+• Uploads — the file_storage module's filesystem backend is ephemeral.
 For production, point it at S3 or a network filesystem and back that up independently.

 Publishing releases